alcolltelyan/voxthisway/README.md

 This test does not start transcription; it only verifies audio capture from the selected device.

+### 4.4 Onboarding and visual indicators

+- On first run (or until disabled), an onboarding window guides you through:
+  - Verifying Whisper local assets (executable + model) are present.
+  - Verifying Azure Speech configuration (optional).
+- The onboarding status view shows readiness with simple green check / red X indicators for Whisper and Azure.
+- While dictation is active:
+  - The tray icon tooltip includes a simple microphone level indicator so you can see if audio is being detected.
+  - A small processing indicator near the cursor provides visual feedback that speech is being captured and processed.

 ---

 ## 5. Logs and diagnostics